 Each PCSP has a policing committee to deal with police monitoring and engagement with local communities.

-PCSPs may also establish delivery groups to address particular community safety issues that arise in their areas.
+PCSPs may also set up delivery groups to address particular community safety issues that arise in their areas.

 What PCSPs do

-PCSPs aim to make our community safer by focusing on the policing and community safety issues that matter most in each local area.
+PCSPs aim to make the community safer by focusing on the policing and community safety issues that matter most in each local area.

 In making communities safer, PCSPs:

-- consult and engage with the local community on issues of concern in relation to policing and community safety
+- talk to and engage with the local community on issues of concern about policing and community safety

 - identify and prioritise the particular issues of concern and prepare plans for how these can be tackled

 - monitor the performance of the police and work to gain the co-operation of the public with the police in preventing crime